 BRAS (or B-RAS) stands for "broadband remote access server."
 CBRAS is a specialized CenturyLink server that allows multiple sources of internet traffic (cable, DSL or broadband wireless) to converge in a single network, routing traffic to and from remote access devices.

 Caution!
-Only change the settings below if advised to do so by a qualified technician.
+The CBRAS configuration will typically only be used by some Static IP customers.
+We recommend that you do not change the settings below unless advised to do so by a technician.